 - Dividend additional rate is 38.1%.
 Over £150,000 of taxable income.

 Income Tax – Personal Allowance

-- Therefore you will not receive a tax-free personal allowance at all if you earn £123,700 or more.
+- You will not receive a tax-free personal allowance at all if you earn £123,700 or more.

 Income Tax Bands